TACC/coe-332-sp21/docs/week09/kubernetes_pod.rst

           image: ubuntu:18.04
           command: ['sh', '-c', 'echo "Hello, Kubernetes!" && sleep 3600']

 Let's break this down.
-The top four stanzas are common to all k8s resource descriptions:
+The top four attributes are common to all k8s resource descriptions:

   * ``apiVersion`` -- describes what version of the k8s API we are working in.
 We are using ``v1``.
   * ``kind`` -- tells k8s what kind of resource we are describing, in this case a ``Pod``.